TwoFistedJustice/linux_setup/applications/docker.md

 ## What you do NOT need to do:
 - install gnome-terminal
-- install Docker Engine
+- install Docker Engine (if it seems to search forever for Engine, it means you need to start the docker service)

 #Questions to Answer
 - how do I check which services are running?
+`systemctl --type=service`

-- is qemu running all the time?
+- is qemu running all the time? - **YES**
 - how do I turn it off?
-- The docs imply that DD runs in the background at startup, DOES IT???
+-The docs imply that DD runs in the background at startup, DOES IT??? **not yet**

-#What happened:
-Without performing any of the pre-requisite actions such as installing gnome-terminal I ran `sudo apt-get update` and from within Downloads `sudo apt-get install ./docker-desktop-4.18.0-amd64.deb`

-The result:

-> Reading package lists...
-Done
-Building dependency tree...
-Done
-Reading state information...
-Done
-Note, selecting 'docker-desktop' instead of './docker-desktop-4.18.0-amd64.deb'\
-Some packages could not be installed.
-This may mean that you have\
-requested an impossible situation or if you are using the unstable\
-distribution that some required packages have not yet been created\
-or been moved out of Incoming.\
-The following information may help to resolve the situation:\
->
-> The following packages have unmet dependencies:\
-docker-desktop : Depends: docker-ce-cli but it is not installable\
-E: Unable to correct problems, you have held broken packages.

-Nothing was installed

-Now install `qemu-system` from Muon

 -[tab1](https://www.kubuntuforums.net/forum/general/miscellaneous/miscellaneous-aa/664300-installing-docker-compose-on-kubuntu-or-any-ubuntu)
 -[tab2](https://docs.docker.com/desktop/install/linux-install/)
 -[tab3](https://docs.docker.com/desktop/install/ubuntu/)
 -[tab4](https://docs.docker.com/desktop/faqs/linuxfaqs/#how-do-i-enable-file-sharing)